-The Company's interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating until at least December 31, 2017 and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
+The Company's interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will continue operating until at least September 30, 2017 and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
 However, to continue as a going concern, the Company may need to successfully conclude the ongoing arbitrations (as described above), generate sufficient operating cash flows, secure additional capital, obtain continued financial support or otherwise pursue a strategic restructuring, refinancing or other transaction to provide it with additional liquidity.
 If it fails to do so, then the Company is unlikely to have sufficient capital resources or cash flows from operations to satisfy its ongoing obligations and future contractual commitments, including the principal and interest payments due on the Syndicate Facility.
 Thus, it may not be able to continue as a going concern.
 Several adverse conditions and material uncertainties cast significant doubt upon the going concern assumption.
-As at December 31, 2016, the Company had a working capital deficiency of RMB 1,892 million (CAD\$364 million).
-Therefore, the Company is actively seeking to successfully resolve the disputes related to the Zhejiang Gas Arbitration and the CNOOC Arbitration and has reached agreement to restructure the Syndicate Facility (Note 11), while remaining focused on minimizing uncommitted capital and exploration expenditures and preserving the Company's growth options.
-While in the past the Company has been successful in closing financing agreements, there can be no assurance it will be able to do so again.
+As at September 30, 2016, the Company had a working capital deficiency of RMB 1.848 million (CAD\$364 million) due to prudent re-classification of the its capital loan from China Development Bank, the Export-Import Bank of China and Shanghai Pudong Development Bank (the Syndicate Facility) as current following the breach of certain covenants (the Syndicate Facility) (Note 11).
+Therefore, the Company is actively seeking to successfully resolve the disputes related to the arbitration cases and has reached agreement to restructure the Syndicate Facility (Note 11), while remaining focused on minimizing uncommitted capital and exploration expenditures and preserving the Company's growth options.
+Even after the restructuring of the Syndicate Facility, the Company's normal cash flow may be insufficient to meet the interest payment under the Syndicate Facility due on December 20, 2016.
+The Company is currently in discussions with CNOOC to agree a mechanism that would allow the Company to have sufficient cash flow.
+In addition, the Company is in discussions with its Chairman and majority shareholder, Mr. Victor Hwang, to secure his financial support if agreement with CNOOC cannot be reached or is insufficient.
+Management and the directors are confident arrangements will be reached to allow the Company to make the interest payment in December 2016, and therefore consider the going concern basis of preparation to be appropriate.
+If the Company does not have sufficient funds to meet the December interest payment, the Company would face default under the Syndicate Facility and the directors believe the Syndicate may require repayment of the Syndicate Facility.
+The Company would have insufficient funds to repay the Syndicate Facility promptly.
+This would result in the restatement of these interim consolidated financial statements on a 'breakup' basis, which could result in adjustments to the amounts and classifications of assets and liabilities in the Company's interim consolidated financial statements and such adjustments could be material.
+However, while in the past the Company has been successful in closing financing agreements, there can be no assurance it will be able to do so again.
 Factors that could affect the availability of financing include the state of debt and equity markets, investor perceptions and expectations, and the natural gas markets.
-Further, there can be no assurance that the Company will prevail in its commercial arbitration actions, as to the timing of the completion of those actions, or that amounts owing will be collected when required for future cash outflows.
+Further, there can be no assurance that the Company will prevail in its commercial arbitration actions or on the timing of the completion of those actions and collections of amounts owing as compared to the timing of future cash outflows.

-Notes to Interim Consolidated Financial Statements (Unaudited) For the nine months ended December 31, 2016 (in RMB)
+Notes to Interim Consolidated Financial Statements (Unaudited) For the six months ended September 30, 2016 (in RMB)